saulpierotti/markdown_notebook/AML.md

 * Take away message: if you don't have millions of features probably you don't need a NN
 * However, NN are more flexible and can be applied to many cases
 * The Google AI playground is a nice visual tool for understanding feature crosses and neural networks

-# Ensemble learning
-* It means combining the predictions of many different algos
-* It is one of the most used approach in real ML
-* It is probably the approach that will lead to the best performances with classic ML
-* There are different ensemble approaches: bagging, boosting, majority voting, stacking
-* Bagging: the learners learn independently and the results are then combined in a defined way
-	* The single learners use random subsamples of the dataset with replacement for training
-	* The classification is done with a simple average of the predictions
-* Boosting: I use homogeneous learners that improve the work of each other
-	* The output of 1 model is the input of the next one
-	* A weak learner uses a random subsample with replacement of the dataset, with features weighted on the weights of the previous learners
-	* The classification is a weighted average of the predictions
-	* Each learner tries to mitigate the errors of the previous ones
-* Majority voting: similar to bagging but each learner uses the entire training set
-	* The classification is done with simple statistics (es. average)
-* Stacking: an advanced kind of voting that is difficult to implement with sklearn
-	* Heterogeneous weak learners are trained independently
-	* I create a meta-model that combines the predictions of the various models
-* If I have many weak learners with high variance and low bias, bagging is the best choice
-	* Bagging fights the variance
-* If I have many weak learners with high bias and low variance, boosting is the best choice
-	* Boosting can fight both variance and bias

 # Infos for the exam
 * For the basic part only scikit learn can be used